 - Ryver Tutorials, Ryver support site link and other ideas

-- Posting rather than chatting allows for threaded Q&A about each help topic.
+- Using topics rather than chatting allows for threaded Q&A about each help topic.

-- Encourage your core team to play around with Chat and Posts, so they can experience the difference.
+- Encourage your core team to play around with Chat and Topics, so they can experience the difference.
 Use Chat for immediate, random communication, just as you would for texting or instant messaging.
-Use Posts for threaded, ongoing discussions that pertain to a particular topic.
+Use Topics for threaded, ongoing discussions that pertain to a particular topic.

 - Apps: Have them download and install Ryver apps (Mac, Windows, Linux, iOS, Android)